- How do I enable the gamification feature?

 Then, the organizer shows the bingo sheets and gives attendees time to mingle and find people matching the cards.
 As customary, the game ends when someone yells bingo (having completed the sheet) or when the allotted time has finished.

 This game is great entertainment and allows participants to get to know each other better.
-A great way to set it up online is using a virtual events platform enabling private 1:1 chats and video conferencing.
+A great way to set it up online is using a virtual events platform enabling the Speed Networking.

 Virtual board and card games